hpc/charliecloud/README.rst

 How does it work?
 -----------------

-This is done using Linux user namespaces to run industry-standard Docker containers with no privileged operations or daemons and minimal configuration changes on center resources.
+Charliecloud uses Linux user namespaces to run containers with no privileged operations or daemons and minimal configuration changes on center resources.
 This simple approach avoids most security risks while maintaining access to the performance and functionality already on offer.

+Container images can be built using Docker or anything else that can generate a standard Linux filesystem tree.

 Because user namespaces are available only in newer kernel versions, an experimental setuid mode is also provided to let sites evaluate Charliecloud